 The performance in low light conditions also remains unimproved.
 What’s more, these issues can affect topology detection and generate irrelevant artifacts.

 To sum up, the quick and accurate LiDAR radar makes AR applications more immersive thanks to system-based occlusion.
-On the other hand, it’s not a universal solution that would solve all the main problems and take mobile AR to another level.
+On the other hand, it’s not a universal solution that would solve all the main problems and take mobile augmented reality to another level.

 Adding a new scanner to iPad devices is another step in the evolution rather than a revolution in itself.

-Unfortunately, the performance of an iPad with LiDAR in low lighting conditions is exactly the same as the performance of other devices.
+Unfortunately, the performance of an iPad with the new lidar sensor in low lighting conditions is exactly the same as the performance of other devices.
 The iPad is dealing with the same issues, including floating and flickering.
 I believe this is caused by the lack of extra feature points.